square/kotlinpoet/README.md

 The code is now correct and will compile properly.
 It still doesn't look perfect - you can play with replacing other spaces in the code block with `·` symbols to achieve better formatting.

+Line wrapping limit can be specified using `FileSpec.columnLimit()`

 ### Constructors